Scottish Women's Football Championship

-The Scottish Women's Football Championship is the third league tier of women's football in Scotland.
+The Barclays Scottish Women's Football Championship is the third league tier of women's football in Scotland.
 Founded in 2020, the Championship replaced the SWFL First Division (SWFL 1).
 The Championship was played in North and South divisions for three seasons until 2022, when it became a single national division with eight clubs.
 Scottish Women's Football League One was formed in 2022 as Scotland's fourth tier of women's football, with 12 clubs (coming from the Championship).

-League One is the fourth tier of the women's football pyramid and is a single national division.
+Barclays Scottish Women's League One is the fourth tier of the women's football pyramid and is a single national division.
 Earlier, the level 4 tier was the SWFL Third Division (1999–2008), SWFL Second Division (2016–2019), and the SWFL (2020–2025), which is now level 5.

 The Championship's first winners were Montrose (North) and Gartcairn (South).
 Teams can win promotion from the Championship to SWPL 2, and from League One to the Championship.
 Relegation from League One to the SWFL was introduced for the 2024/25 season, but some clubs had previously moved between these levels.